 - Teary eyes

 Individually, these symptoms should not scare you because they are not deadly.
 However, experiencing all of them at once for a prolonged period causes dehydration and fluid loss.
-You can avoid harmful detox side effects by going through the process in a reputable addiction treatment facility, such as the Granite Recovery Center.
-We employ expert clinicians and doctors who provide patients with around-the-clock assistance.
+You can avoid harmful detox side effects by going through the process in a reputable addiction treatment facility, such as the Granite Recovery Centers.

 Short-Term Vicodin Withdrawal Symptoms